 Flea, Heartworm and Tick Prevention for Dogs & Cats

 Parasites are organisms that feed off of other animals.
 For pets, the most common parasites are fleas, ticks, and heartworms.
 These critters all pose a threat to your pet, and some even put your human family at risk.
 Ticks and many intestinal parasites can target humans as their host, too, while the diseases carried by fleas and ticks are considered “zoonotic” meaning they can pass from pets to people.
 Flea, heartworm and tick prevention for dogs & cats is the best, most effective way to protect your pet and your family from these dangerous creatures.
+Learn more by reading our prevention tips below, and if you still have questions call us at (662) 234-4336.

 Preventing Fleas and Ticks